 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable and accounts payable that are denominated in foreign currency.
-A weakening (strengthening) 1 % of NTD against the USD for the years ended December 31, 2020 and 2019 would have increased (decreased) the net profit before tax by \$2,137 thousand and \$1,621 thousand, respectively.
+A weakening (strengthening) 1 % of NTD against the USD for the years ended December 31, 2021 and 2020 would have increased (decreased) the net profit before tax by \$1,404 and \$2,137, respectively.
 The analysis assumes that all other variables remain constant.

-The amount, expressed in functional currency, of foreign exchange gain and loss (including realized and unrealized portion) of the Company's monetary items, and the exchange rate used to translate the original amount to the Company's functional currency, NTD (also the expressed currency), were as follows:
+The amount, expressed in functional currency, of foreign exchange loss (including realized and unrealized portion) of the Company's monetary items, and the exchange rate used to translate the original amount to the Company's functional currency, NTD (also the expressed currency), were \$9,251 and \$11,060, respectively.